 There are indications the accelerated projects are beginning to have an impact.
 New loans surged to 793.2 billion yuan in May, the highest for that month on record, pointing to a rebound in lending in late May as banks and borrowers responded to the government’s initiatives, according to Capital Economics Ltd. HSBC Holdings Plc said new loans may rise to as much as 1 trillion yuan this month.

 The world’s largest solar-panel makers are boosting production this year in anticipation that demand in China will double, according to estimates by Bloomberg New Energy Finance.

 The five biggest producers of polysilicon solar modules, led by China’s Suntech Power and Yingli Green Energy Holdings Co.
-(YGE), will increase shipments 27 percent to 37 percent from 2011 levels, according to the average of estimates compiled by Bloomberg.
+(YGE:US), will increase shipments 27 percent to 37 percent from 2011 levels, according to the average of estimates compiled by Bloomberg.
 Yingli, China’s second-biggest solar-panel maker, said May 30 it expects domestic sales to gain by 36 percent this year as the country’s subsidy program accelerates.

 Shares in Great Wall Motor advanced 6.4 percent May 29 as it was named among auto companies that may benefit from government subsidies, according to BNP Paribas SA.
 Hisense Electric, China’s biggest manufacturer of flat-panel televisions, climbed to a one-month high the same day after the Ministry of Finance said the nation will subsidize the use of energy-saving appliances.